Updated on: 11/19/2019

-Why are there so many fatal head-on collisions in the news?
+Why are there so many fatal head-on collisions in Washington State?

 Head-on accidents are most likely to be fatal on roads where high speeds are allowed.
 While they do occur in areas with higher traffic volumes and lower average speeds, they are much less likely to be deadly in those situations.

 After a head-on collision involving severe injuries, it can be difficult for a victim to navigate the complicated insurance claims process alone.
-Davis Law Group represents victims of motor vehicle crashes all over Washington state.
+The top-rated car accident attorneys at Davis Law Group in Seattle represent victims of motor vehicle crashes all over Washington state.